Mellaoui/excerpt/README.md

 # Excerpt Generator PHP package

-A simple package to create an excerpt out of Long text this package is for learning
+A simple package to generate an excerpt from a given text, *this package is for learning purposes*

 ## Badges